 Here are some resources and methods that change systemic racism on an individual, familial, institutional, and political levels.

 We encourage Dharma teachers, leaders and centers to apply for our Dharma Relief stipends and anti-racism trainings, and to help spread the word of this project.
 We envision that those who take part in Dharma Relief stipends and/or trainings will become part of an ever-widening network committed to strengthening the diversity and equity of the North American Buddhist landscape and to ongoing anti-racism efforts.

-To apply for direct financial stipend to help sustain your Dharma activities, please click here.
+To apply for the DR2 Fellowship program to sustain your Dharma activities, please click here.

 Application for Anti-Racism Trainings